capistrano/capistrano/README.md

 ## VCS Requirements

 Capistano requires modern versions of Git, Mercurial and Subversion respectively (if you are using that particular VCS).
-Git Git requirement is at least version 1.8.x.
+Git requirement is at least version 1.8.x.
 Mercurial and Subversion, any modern version should suffice.